AOP-PHP/AOP/doc/Contents/chapter2.md

     [screen]
     This developper loves Java and PHP

-Of course, if ou were assigning a variable to the property, the variable could be updated by the advice using its reference.
+Of course, if you were assigning a variable to the property, the variable could be updated by the advice using its reference.

     [php]
     class Developper